dib-lab/dibsi/ATTENDEES.md

 ## Registration fees - what does my $$ pay for?

-In order to enable the most people to come for the lowest price, we charge a free for registration $@@ and workshop attendance.
+In order to enable the most people to come for the lowest price, we charge a fee for registration $@@ and workshop attendance.

 Your registration money primarily pays for instructor and TA travel, room, and board, as well as lead instructor honoraria.